amtoine/amtoine.github.io/content/posts/you-shall-not-rebase.md

 - the commit title and body
 - the parent commit hash
 - ...

 with all this information, we can compute the hash of the commit

 > **Note**
 > this hash depends on ALL the information contained in the commit!

-rebasing a branch, i.e. a set of commits, on top of another branch or revision has the effect of applying each commit, in order, on top of the new branch.
+rebasing a branch, i.e. a set of commits, on top of another branch or revision has the effect of applying each commit, in order, on top of the new base branch or revision.
 1. the first commit has a parent and a hash
 2. we apply it on top of *another* revision
 3. the parent changes and thus its hash too!
-4. we apply the second commit on top of the other
+4. we apply the second commit on top of the first
 5. the hash of the first commit has changed, so does the hash of the second one!
 ...
 and so on.